nginx/unit-docs/source/unitctl.rst

 Importing the configuration from a folder
 +++++++++++++++++++++++++++++++++++++++++

-Using the **import** command, Unitctl will parse existing configuration, certificates, and NJS modules stored in a directory and convert them into a payload to reconfigure a given Unit daemon.
+The **import** command lets Unitctl read configuration files, certificates, and NJS modules from a directory.
+Unitctl then converts these files into a payload to reconfigure a Unit daemon.

-To export the configuration, run the following command:
+To export the configuration, run:

 .. code-block:: console